chartjs/Chart.js/docs/charts/mixed.md

  By default, datasets are drawn such that the first one is top-most.
 This can be altered by specifying `order` option to datasets. `order` defaults to `0`.
 Note that this also affects stacking, legend, and tooltip.
 So it's essentially the same as reordering the datasets.

+The `order` property behaves like a weight instead of a specific order, so the higher the number, the sooner that dataset is drawn on the canvas and thus other datasets with a lower order number will get drawn over it.

  ```javascript
 var mixedChart = new Chart(ctx, {
     type: 'bar',